Kansas City Blues (American Association): History

-Preceded in Kansas City by the Kansas City Blues of the Western League and Western Association, the 1902 Kansas City Blues were admitted to the American Association, and won their first league championship in 1918.
+Preceded in Kansas City by the Kansas City Blues of the Western League and Western Association, the 1902 Kansas City Blues were admitted to the American Association.
+They changed their name to the Kansas City Cowboys for the 1903 season before reverting back to the Blues nickname in 1904.
+They won their first league championship in 1918.
 They would win two more, one in 1923 and the second in 1928.
 However, the onset of The Great Depression took a toll on the team as attendance began to fall.
 At one point, the Blues lead the league in attendance, but that number would soon be cut in half.
 Frustrated with how things were going in Kansas City, owner George Muehlebach sold the franchise to a group headed by Hollywood actor Joe E. Brown, and included former MLB star Tris Speaker.
 Speaker would also serve as the team's manager.
-The change in ownership did little to spark interest in the team and Speaker was replaced as manager with Nick Allen. who had won a championship with St. Paul.
-The franchise was sold again, this time to Kansas City resident and former Cubs player Johnny Kling who in turn hired Roger Peckinpaugh, who had just been released as manager by the Cleveland Indians to take over as manager for Kansas City.
+The change in ownership did little to spark interest in the team and Speaker was replaced as manager with Nick Allen, who had won a championship with St. Paul.
+The franchise was sold again, this time to Kansas City resident and former Cubs player Johnny Kling, who in turn hired Roger Peckinpaugh, who had just been released as manager by the Cleveland Indians to take over as manager for Kansas City.

 The Blues still struggled with attendance, though it did improve, even if Kansas City finished in last place.
 Another change was made as Peckinbaugh was released and Dutch Zwilling, who piloted the Blues to their 1929 championship, was brought back as manager.
 The Blues began to rise in the league standings and the attendance rose as well.
 Another ownership change was afoot as Kling sold the franchise to the New York Yankees who quickly made the Blues one of their farm teams.
 The home opener in 1939 was a near sell out and the fans went home happy, as outfielder Vince Dimaggio hit a home run in his first at bat.
 The Blues routed Louisville 8-2 en route to a season that saw Kansas City win 107 games.
 However, the Blues lost to Indianapolis in the playoffs.
 One of the stars of the Blues that season was a 21 year old shortstop named Phil Rizzuto.

 The Blues would never have a team as great as the 1939 squad again, but the team was a launching pad for future major league players like Johnny Lindell and in later years, Mickey Mantle.
 And by the 1950s it was over for the Blues altogether, as the franchise ceased once the A's moved from Philadelphia to Kansas City.